Grocery trade strategy

 • Growing importance of convenience and eating out

-Importance of ai, data and digitalisation
+Importance of data, AI, and digitalisation

-• Digital-assisted sales growing
+• Digitally-assisted sales growing

-• Also new business centred around data
+• New business formulated around data and digitalisation

 Competition